ogeen-toma/USRP-prototype-for-channel-statistics-estimation/USRP_TX/README.md

 3) Finally, run the transmitter program either from GUI or terminal window:

      a) GUI: simply open the executable file TX in the main directory and change the configurations therein as desired and then start transmitting.
-     (Note: make sure the TX file is given execution permission from its properties).
+     Note: make sure the TX file is given execution permission from its properties.

-     b) Terminal window: to run the the transmitter program manually from terminal window.
+     b) Terminal window: transmitter program can also be run manually from terminal window as follows:

      First, copy config.txt file into build folder or by using this command:

         .../USRP_TX/build$ cp ../config.txt ../build/

-     (Note: config.txt file is used by the source code USRP_TX.c to configure the USRP as a PU, which generates a traffic activity in a frequency channel.
-This configuration can be modified from config.txt file, where detailed description for each parameter is provided).
+        Note: config.txt file is used by the source code USRP_TX.c to configure the USRP as a PU, which generates a traffic activity in a frequency channel.
+This configuration can be modified from config.txt file, where detailed description for each parameter is provided.

      Second, use the following command to run the transmitter program: